garyhurtz/cmp_kitty/README.md

 - match_hidden_files

 Match strings that appear to be hidden files, possibly contained within one or more directories.

+- match_files_by_suffix

+A somewhat more liberal (and complementary) method of identifying files.
+By default this configuration option is set to an empty table.
+Add one or more suffixes (without the leading "."), then any text that ends with ".suffix" will be identified as a file.
+This supports both strings and lua patterns (eg. "html?" would match files ending with either ".htm" or ".html").

 ## Window matching configuration